The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Summary and Conclusion

 \item Attributing the infant-phase excess emission to ejecta-CSM interaction requires a CSM distribution with small total mass ($\lesssim$ 0.007~\msol) and radius ($\lesssim$ 10$^{10}$~cm) at the time of explosion, more consistent with what is expected during the binary accretion process than after a violent merger.
 The presence of CSM from a violent merger is further disfavoured by the absence of He and O lines in the nebular phase.

-\item The absence of nebular-phase [\caii] emission and the observed blueshifts of [\feii] and [\niii] are not well explained by either explosions of high- or low-mass WDs.
+\item The weak strength of nebular-phase [\caii] emission and the observed blueshifts of [\feii] and [\niii] are not well explained by either explosions of high- or low-mass WDs.
 Both cases may require [\feii] and [\niii] lines to remain optically thick until $\sim$ 380 days since peak in addition to explosion asymmetry.

 \item Our 1-D thin He-shell DDet simulations are capable of explaining the observed \bv\ NRB color evolution associated with the $B$-band suppression by surface Fe-peak elements, overall evolution of optical luminosity and spectra, and absence of C spectral features in \uname.
 However, the model that best matches the observed \bv\ color evolution of the SN fails to reproduce its infant-phase excess emission and early \vi\ color.
 In addition, in a number of observed properties that have been suggested to identify the explosion mechanism, including $B_{\rm max} - V_{\rm max}$ and nebular-phase [\caii]/[\feiii] line ratio, \uname\ is more similar to the bulk of CN \tase, as opposed to the population of BL/91bg-like SNe that closely resemble the He-shell DDet models.
 Modifications to the standard thin He-shell DDet scenario (e.g., explosion asymmetry) may ameliorate some of these discrepancies.